 Greenspring Montessori School has been serving the students of the greater Baltimore region for over fifty years.
 Please enjoy a brief outline of our history.

 The Montessori School is founded by The Suburban Child Study Group of Baltimore—an informal organization of approximately seven couples in search of preschool programs.
-With approximately 30 students, two new teachers and borrowed equipment from other Montessori schools, The Montessori Children’s House begins in a single classroom at Har Sinai Congregation on Park Heights Avenue in Baltimore.
+With approximately 30 students, two new teachers and borrowed equipment from other Montessori schools, a single Children’s House classroom opens at Har Sinai Congregation on Park Heights Avenue in Baltimore.

-The Suburban Child Study Group becomes incorporated as The Montessori Society of Greater Baltimore, Inc., and purchases a small building at Liberty Heights Avenue and opens as a school later that year.
+The Suburban Child Study Group becomes incorporated as The Montessori Society of Central Maryland, Inc. and purchases a small building at Liberty Heights Avenue.
+It opens as a school – called The Montessori School – later that year.

 The Society establishes its first Junior Class (what we now call Elementary) for ages 6 to 9.

-Montessori Society of Central Maryland purchases the Emerson Farm Dairy buildings and seven acres of property with plans to renovate and build an educational facility.
-In the fall, The Emerson Farm Children’s House opens to approximately 140 students with two classrooms for children ages 6 to 12, and four classrooms for children ages 2 1/2 to 6.
+The Montessori Society of Central Maryland purchases the Emerson Farm Dairy buildings and seven acres of property with plans to renovate and build an educational facility.
+In the fall, The Montessori School at Emerson Farm opens to approximately 140 students with two classrooms for children ages 6 to 12, and four classrooms for children ages 2 1/2 to 6.
 The six classrooms are located on the first floor of the Main Building.

 Two classrooms and the faculty office are opened on the second floor of the Main Building.